 Plants

-The FWS invasive plant eradication crew (AKA Team Spinach) sprayed herbicide on the highly scattered New Zealand spinach (Tetragonia tetragonoides) from August 25th to the 28th.
+The FWS invasive plant control crew (AKA Team Spinach) treated the highly scattered New Zealand spinach (Tetragonia tetragonoides), Malva spp. and Ehrharta from August 25th to the 28th.

-Possibly due to the intensive spraying in May and the severe drought, the plant cover was the lowest it has been in years.
+Likely due to a combination of widespread treatment in May and the severe drought, the invasive plant cover was the lowest it has been in years.

 Violations